-5) My claim for code D7250 procedure was denied because the residual roots were not "encased" (meaning fully covered) in bone.
+5) My claim for the D7250 procedure was denied because the residual roots were not "encased" (meaning fully covered) in bone.
 Is this rationale consistent with this CDT code's nomenclature and descriptor?

-No, the rationale is not consistent with the CDT code entry.
+No, the rationale is not consistent with the CDT Code entry.
 Residual roots may be present for a variety of reasons, including carious destruction of the tooth's anatomical crown or as a result of a previous extraction attempt.
 A fully covered (encased) residual root is a clinical finding.

-Code D7250 is the appropriate code for removal of residual roots requiring bone removal.
+D7250 is the appropriate code for removal of residual roots requiring bone removal.
 The claim denial rationale reflects benefit plan limitations and exclusions or other third-party payer claim adjudication criteria.
-Third-party payer reimbursement is determined by provisions of the dental benefit plan or applicable participating provider contract.

-6) When removing a residual root that does not require cutting of soft tissue and bone is code D7250 appropriate to report the procedure?
+6) When removing a residual root does not require cutting of soft tissue and bone is D7250 appropriate to report the procedure?

-No, as noted in the code D7250 nomenclature this is a cutting procedure, which could involve cutting soft tissue and hard tissue (bone).
+No, as noted in the D7250 nomenclature this is a cutting procedure, which could involve cutting soft tissue and hard tissue (bone).
 The descriptor's reference to cutting soft tissue and bone is a notation that when such steps in the root removal procedure are necessary they are not reported separately.

-If no cutting is involved (i.e., elevator and/or forceps removal) the procedure would be reported with code D7140.
+If no cutting is involved (i.e., elevator and/or forceps removal) the procedure would be reported with D7140.

-7) My patient is a child who, due to rampant caries, has lost all tooth structure on the primary second molar ("K") except for residual roots that cannot be extracted by elevation or forceps.
+ADA American Dental Association® America's leading advocate for oral health 7) My patient is a child who, due to rampant caries, has lost all tooth structure on the primary second molar ("K") except for residual roots that cannot be extracted by elevation or forceps.
 What is the applicable procedure to deliver and report?

-The scenario described requires removal of the residual roots by cutting soft tissue and bone, a procedure reported with code D7250, which includes closure as the nomenclature states this is a "cutting" procedure.
+The scenario described requires removal of the residual roots by cutting soft tissue and bone, a procedure reported with D7250, which includes closure as the nomenclature states this is a "cutting" procedure.

 8) The patient has been to another dentist who attempted to extract a tooth, but did not successfully remove all structure and roots remain.
-What is the applicable procedure code for me to document only removal of the residual roots?
+What is the applicable procedure and its code to for me to document only removal of the residual roots?

 Again, it depends.
 If the residual root can be extracted using an elevator and forceps the applicable procedure is D7140 as this code's nomenclature states the procedure is applicable to extraction of the entire tooth or only the root, or both.
-However, if removal of the residual root requires cutting tissue (soft and bone), the applicable procedure code is D7250.
+However, if removal of the residual root requires cutting tissue (soft and bone), the applicable procedure and its code is D7250.